securitybunker/databunker/README.md

 **Data Bunker is an information tokenization and storage service build to comply with GDPR and CCPA privacy requirements.**

-Project demo is available at: [https://demo.paranoidguy.com/](https://demo.paranoidguy.com/)
+Project demo is available at: [https://demo.paranoidguy.com/](https://demo.paranoidguy.com/) .
+Please add a **star** if you like our project.

 We live in a world where our privacy of information is nonexistent, the EU has been working to remediate this fallacy with GDPR, and the US follows with a first sparrow called CCPA.